nymag/airmail/docs/config.md

 > `name` (string)

 This should be the name of the application you're deploying.
-It's value will be used to compute the following:

-  - The ECR repo to push the image to
-  - The name of the container in the task definition
-  - The name of the cluster to deploy into
+Its value will be used to name the container in the task definition, and it is also the default value for the ECR repo and cluster to deploy to if custom values are not set.

 #### Org